-The Social Services Agency manages Adult, Aging and Medi-Cal Services, Children and Family Services, and Workforce and Benefits Administration programs.
+The Social Services Agency manages Adult and Aging Services, Children and Family Services, and Workforce and Benefits Administration programs.

-Adult, Aging and Medi-Cal Services provides Adult Protective Services, Public Guardian-Conservator services, In-Home Supportive Services (IHSS) and Medi-Cal, manages the Area Agency on Aging and Veterans Services, and serves as Public Administrator.
+Adult and Aging Services provides Adult Protective Services and Public Guardian-Conservator services, manages In-Home Supportive Services (IHSS), the Area Agency on Aging and Veterans Services, and serves as Public Administrator.